onzfonz/comp227/src/content/4/en/part4a.md

 ```

 For smaller applications, the structure does not matter that much.
-Once the application starts to grow in size, you are going to have to establish some kind of structure
+Once the application starts to grow in size, you must establish a structure
 and separate the different responsibilities of the application into separate modules.
 This will make developing the application much easier.

 There is no strict directory structure or file naming convention that is required for Express applications.
-In contrast, Ruby on Rails does require a specific structure.
+In contrast, other frameworks like Ruby on Rails do require a specific structure.
-Our current structure simply follows some of the best practices you can come across on the internet.
+Our current structure merely tries to adhere to best practices (according to the internet).

 You can find the code for our current application in its entirety in the *part4-1* branch of
 [this GitHub repository](https://github.com/comp227/part3-tasks-backend/tree/part4-1).